timescale/docs/timescaledb/tutorials/nfl-analytics/ingest-and-query.md

 |   2555383 | Jalen Mills                 |  856.1199999999916 | 2018090600|

-You might have noticed, however, that this data takes a long time to query because we have to aggregate every row in the `tracking` table in order to get the total yards of each player, in each game.
+You might have noticed, however, that this data takes a long time to query because we have to aggregate every row in the `tracking` table to get the total yards of each player, in each game.
 That's a lot of work for PostgreSQL to do when it needs to scan 20 million rows.
 On our small test machine this query often takes 25-30 seconds to run.

 ## Faster queries with continuous aggregates
 Most of the data we were interested in are based on this aggregation of the `tracking` data.
-We often needed to know how far a player traveled on each play or throughout each game.
-Rather than asking TimescaleDB to query and aggregate that raw data every time, we created a [continuous aggregate][] out of this base query to significantly improve the speed of queries and analysis.
+We wanted to know how far a player traveled on each play or throughout each game.
+Rather than asking TimescaleDB to query and aggregate that raw data every time, we created a [continuous aggregate][cagg] out of this base query to significantly improve the speed of queries and analysis.

 ### Create continuous aggregate of player yards per game